Coping with Social Distancing and COVID-19

 Over the past week, there has been a dramatic drop off of cases in China.
 The country’s strict quarantine measures seemed to have paid off.

-The first testing in humans of an experimental vaccine for COVID-19 occurred on Monday.
+The first testing in humans of an experimental vaccine for COVID-19 occurred last Monday.
 The vaccine was developed by Moderna Inc., and was administered to 45 healthy adult volunteers in Seattle, Washington.
 Moderna Inc. used genetic material from the coronavirus to make the vaccines.
 This approach allows researchers to produce vaccines very quickly.

 If the vaccine appears safe, then the FDA will have to grant permission to move ahead to the next phase of testing, which will include a much larger number of participants.